-Today the town is renowned for its Cromer crabs, a particularly flavoursome and tender brown crab, and fishing boats still work off the beach bringing in fresh catches daily.
-A crab sandwich or salad can be sampled in many of the local restaurants, pubs and hotels and dressed and undressed varieties can be purchased from fishmongers around the town.
+The town is renowned for its Cromer crabs, a particularly flavoursome and tender brown crab, and fishing boats still work off the beach bringing in fresh catches daily.
+A crab sandwich or salad can be sampled in many of the local restaurants, cafes, pubs and hotels and dressed and undressed varieties can be purchased from fishmongers around the town.

 The Henry Blogg Museum can be found on Cromer’s promenade and is a small family friendly museum that is free to enter.
 Henry Blogg is considered to be Cromer’s greatest hero and was coxswain of the lifeboat from 1909 – 1947.
-He won the Gold Medal of the R.N.L.I. three times and four Silver medals, the B.E.M. and the George Cross for saving lives at sea.
+He won the Gold Medal of the R.N.L.I. three times and four silver medals, the B.E.M. and the George Cross for saving lives at sea.
 It is said that he knew the seas around Cromer better than anyone.
 The museum tells the incredible stories of lifeboatmen putting their lives in danger to rescue strangers from the sea.

-The conspicuous white painted lighthouse towers high above the cliffs, sending its beams out to sea.
+The conspicuous white painted lighthouse towers high above the cliffs at Cromer, sending its beams out to sea.
 Built in 1833, it was once a manned lighthouse but is now radio-controlled and unmanned and there are two self-catering holiday cottages, The Link and Valonia available to hire.

 During August Cromer is at its busiest with Carnival Week taking place.
 The carnival has grown over the years into one of the largest in the U.K, attracting vast crowds of visitors and locals.
 Organisers of Cromer Carnival always put on a great event and previous attractions have included the world-famous Red Arrows flying team.

 The north Norfolk coastal town of Cromer is located 23 miles north of Norwich and is a popular seaside destination, attracting a vast number of visitors from the UK and further afield each year.
 Renowned for its world-famous Cromer Crab, there are plenty of restaurants and fishmongers in the town where this can be sampled.
 Its beautiful beaches, historic pier and Seaside Special Show are just some of the reasons people visit this Norfolk town; with so many things to see and do, you may need to spend more than a day in Cromer to see all its highlights.